Do you have fat digestion problems and symptoms of not digesting fats such as:

 My top 3 supplements to improve bile flow and help with poor fat digestion include gallbladder nutrients, ox bile, and optimal PC, all by Seeking Health.

 Gallbladder Nutrients by Seeking Health provides a unique blend of five nutrients and nine supportive herbs designed to support the gallbladder and liver in healthy bile formation and flow.
-These nutrients help improve fat absorption and digestion.
+These nutrients help improve fat absorption and digestion for people who have difficulty digesting fats.

 - Glycine and Taurine are the building blocks of bile salts, which are necessary for bile formation